florisdenhengst/website/content/posts/rl-for-dialogue-management.md

 In practice, a generalization of MDPs in which part of the true state may not be observable are used in order to deal with ASR/NLU/DST errors and to be able to incorporate estimates of user intention in the dialog state.
 This generalization is referred to as a Partially Observable MDP (POMDP) and adds the notion of observations to the MDP.
-I will how to deal with such POMDPs in another blog post.
+Stay tuned for more on POMDPs and RL algorithms!

 [^1]: Check out the outcomes of the Dialog State Tracking Challenges: DSTC [2 \& 3](http://camdial.org/~mh521/dstc/), [4](http://www.colips.org/workshop/dstc4/),  [5](http://workshop.colips.org/dstc5/), [6](http://workshop.colips.org/dstc6/),  [7](http://workshop.colips.org/dstc7/)